davidfulop/scripts/loadtest/README.md

 Options:
 - **-m|--machine-type** - sets the machine type the load testing instance will be created from.
 Accepts values listed in the NAME column of the response from `gcloud compute machine-types list --zones <ZONE>`, where `<ZONE>` is the Availability Zone your local `gcloud compute` is set to.
 Default is "n1-highcpu-8".
 - **-p|--project** - sets the GCP project id where the load testing instance will be created in.
 Default is whichever project the local gcloud is set to.
+- **-z|--zone** - sets the compute zone where the load testing instance will be created in.
+Default is whichever zone the local gcloud is set to.

 To quickly test the script, you can use [loadtest-example.yml](./loadtest-example.yml) provided in the repo.
 There are many examples of artillery scenario definitions over the interwebz.